Cake Boss is a cooking/reality show aired on TLC. It follows events at Carlo's Bakery in Hoboken, New Jersey.

 - Delicious Distraction: Buddy made a giant cookie cake as an homage to Cookie Monster.
 He did it out of love.
 The fact that it kept Cookie away from Buddy's main project (a Sesame Street cake) was an added bonus.

-- Holiday Tropes:
+- Holiday Episodes:

 - Idiot Ball: The usual cause of bakery disasters.
 Suppose you could have measured the delivery truck to make sure that cake would fit inside before making it?